Fully Spiking Neural Networks for Unified Frame-Event Object Tracking: Experiments

 \subsection{Main Results}

 We evaluated the performance of our proposed SpikeFET-Tiny and SpikeFET-Base on several benchmarks, including FE108~\citep{zhang2021object}, VisEvent~\citep{wang2023visevent}, and COESOT~\citep{tang2022revisiting}.
-Meanwhile, for comparison with event-based trackers, we constructed a baseline model named SpikeET that using only event streams as input.
-Detailed dataset specifications are detailed in the Appendix. \paragraph{Frame-Event Tracking}
+Meanwhile, for comparison with event-based trackers, we constructed a baseline model named SpikeET that using only event streams as input. \paragraph{Frame-Event Tracking}

-As shown in Tab. \ref{tab:SpikeFET}, compared to several state-of-the-art trackers, our SpikeFET demonstrates significant advantages across three datasets.
+As shown in Tab. \ref{tab:SpikeFET}, compared to several state-of-the-art trackers, our SpikeFET demonstrates significant advantages across most datasets.
 On the FE108~\citep{zhang2021object} dataset, SpikeFET-Tiny achieves an AUC score of 68.5\%, matching the previous state-of-the-art HRMonTrack~\citep{zhu2023cross} while surpassing it by 0.3\% in PR score and outperforming all other trackers by a substantial margin.
 Compared to the Tiny variant, the Base model further improves performance metrics, but there is a tendency towards overfitting.
 Notably, although the model size of the base model is comparable to the previous Base models, its theoretical energy consumption is significantly lower than equivalently scaled models.
 Additionally Compared with the latest SDSTrack~\citep{hou2024sdstrack} on ANN, our Tiny has improved its AUC score by 2.7\% on the FE108~\citep{zhang2021object} dataset, with parameters only one-third of SDSTrack~\citep{hou2024sdstrack}, while reducing power consumption by 39 times.

-On the VisEvent~\citep{wang2023visevent} dataset, our Tiny model outperforms the majority of trackers.
-However, for the Base model, compared with the frame-event tracker ViPT~\citep{zhu2023visual} based on prompt learning, our AUC shows a 0.2\% decrease.
-We attribute this primarily to suboptimal performance in SNNs pre-training and the relatively fewer extreme scenarios in the VisEvent~\citep{wang2023visevent} dataset compared to FE108~\citep{zhang2021object}.
-These factors limit SNNs from fully leveraging the advantages of event data, thereby reducing their effectiveness.
-This observation highlights that our SNN-based network still needs to bridge the performance gap with state-of-the-art ANNs architectures in tracking applications, though the energy efficiency advantages of SNNs remain highly competitive.

 On the more complex COESOT~\citep{tang2022revisiting} dataset, our SpikeFET-Base model achieves 2.7\% and 7.7\% improvements in AUC and PR scores respectively compared to the state-of-the-art MMHT~\citep{sun2024reliable}, while the Tiny model also surpass the latest SDSTrack~\citep{hou2024sdstrack} by 0.3\% in AUC.
 This demonstrates that our method exhibits stronger capabilities in handling large-scale complex scenarios.